-- Compared to last year, the average total compensation for CEOs and CFOs increased slightly, primarily due to the value of LTI granted.
-In the current commodity price environment and with the already disclosed reductions for current compensation, A&M expects a downward movement in compensation levels in the next report. - While it remains unclear what constitutes a "good" CEO pay ratio, the data indicates that a ratio of 50x-200x is most prevalent.
+- Compared to last year, the average total compensation for CEOs and CFOs decreased slightly, primarily due to the value of LTI granted.
+In the current commodity price environment and with the already disclosed reductions for current compensation, A&M expects a slight downward movement in compensation levels to persist through the coming year. - While it remains unclear what constitutes a "good" CEO pay ratio, the data indicates that a ratio of 50x-200x is most prevalent.